johnjoeallen/debian-configure-devbox/steps/97.0-JokerDns/README.md

 ```

 Other overrides such as `ipSource`, `cacheFile`, `jokerEndpoint`, and `timeoutSeconds` can be defined in this step entry if you prefer not to store them in the external YAML file.
+The step also writes `/usr/local/bin/joker-dns-update` (or `scriptPath`) and `/etc/cron.d/joker-dns` with the provided `cronSchedule`.
+Adjust `cronSchedule`, `cronLogFile`, or `cronDisabled: true` in the step config or YAML file to control how often root runs the updater.